adityananu/SocilaMedia-app/README.md

    - Users can post short text messages similar to Twitter.

 3. **Feed**
-   - Users have a personalized feed showing posts from users they follow.
+   - Users have a personalized feed showing posts from other users.

 4. **User Profile**
    - Users have profiles displaying their posts, followers, and following.

-5. **Follow/Unfollow**
+5. **Follow**
-   - Users can follow and unfollow other users.
+   - Users can follow other users.

 6. **Logout**
    - Users can log out of the application.